 Atlanta Junior Lyric

-All camps take place at the Lyric Studio Theatre in the Square:
+All workshops take place at the Lyric Studio Theatre in the Square:

 12 Powder Springs Street, Marietta, GA